Last update: 18 Jan 2021 5:44pm

 If you aren’t already a member, you can join online here for free.
 Upon entering your information, you will receive a confirmation email with your membership number and be asked to create your own PIN.

-The quarantine period is 14 days.
-Therefore, you must stay in quarantine for 14 nights to complete the full quarantine period.
+The quarantine period is 14 days from the date you arrived in Tasmania, or from the date you last had exposure to a confirmed case of COVID-19.
+Therefore, you must stay in quarantine for 14 nights to complete the full quarantine period (unless otherwise directed by Public Health).

 If you are in mandatory quarantine at a government-designated accommodation, you can check out of the accommodation on the 15th day of quarantine.